Salesforce JavaScript Developer I Certification Exam Guide – Spring '26

 🙋 Frequently Asked Questions

-How much time should I dedicate to studying each domain? +
+How much time should I allocate to studying integration patterns versus other domains? +

 Ready to Get Certified?